Updated on May 25, 2023.

-On July 1st, 2017, the Every Student Succeeds Act (ESSA) will replace No Child Left Behind (NCLB) as rule of the land, at least in education.
+On July 1st, 2017, the Every Student Succeeds Act (ESSA) replaced No Child Left Behind (NCLB) as a rule of the land, at least in education.
 ESSA is the reauthorization of the Elementary and Secondary Education Act (ESEA), which was first signed into law in 1965.
 The law reaffirms the commitment to equal opportunity for all U.S. students

 Title III provides funding to support EL students and their families.
 This funding bucket has three main requirements related to ELs: